lazaratan/lazaratan.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

 I am a member of the <a href='https://psi.toronto.edu/'>Probabilistic and Statistical Inference Group</a> supervised by <a href='https://psi.toronto.edu/~frey/'>Brendan Frey</a> and co-supervised by <a href='https://wanglab.ai/people.html'>Bo Wang</a>.
-Previously, I was a machine learning research intern at <a href='https://www.recursion.com/'>Recursion Pharmaceuticals</a> / <a href='https://www.valencelabs.com/'>Valence Labs</a> and a research intern at <a href='https://mila.quebec/en/'>MILA</a>.
+Previously, I was a research intern at <a href='https://www.recursion.com/'>Recursion Pharmaceuticals</a> / <a href='https://www.valencelabs.com/'>Valence Labs</a>, <a href='https://www.deepgenomics.com/'>Deep Genomics</a>, and at <a href='https://mila.quebec/en/'>MILA</a>.

-My research focus is in developing machine learning methods for deciphering and modelling cell dynamics from data.
-I am interested in generative modelling, dynamical systems, structure learning / causal discovery, and computational biology.
+My research focuses on developing machine learning methods for deciphering and modelling complex dynamical systems from data, with a particular focus on computational biology.
+I am interested in generative modelling (flows and diffusion), dynamical systems, causal discovery, single-cell, and proteins.